8 Best Pool Water Test Kits of 2023 – Reviews & Top Picks

 4. HTH 6-Way Test Kit for Pool Water

 Coming in fourth right in the middle of the pack is the HTH 6-Way Test Kit.
 This test kit is cheap.
 It’s less expensive than the Poolmaster-5 Way, but it is not necessarily the best value.
 This is a very simple pool water test kit that will give you numbers for total chlorine, bromine, pH, total alkalinity, total hardness, and cyanuric acid.

 Although this is a 6-way test and will give that total hardness measurement that other kits do not, it does not come with a carrying case.
 A carrying case will keep you organized when it comes to pool water testing, and that is one of the most significant downsides to the HTH 6-Way test.

-You can perform about one hundred tests using just this one kit.
+You can perform roughly one hundred tests using just this one kit.
 If you are tired of spending money on your pool and just want to keep an eye on the chemical levels, take a look at the HTH 6-Way.